derykmakgill/q/about.md

 See some [photos](/photos) of me and friends and family.

 If you like my website, you can follow me on twitter [@derykmakgill](https://twitter.com/derykmakgill).

+## About the site

+This URL has been my online home for many years, manifesting at times as a blog or a portfolio until landing on this current single-column blog.
+Today it’s a bit of an outlet graveyard for my design-and development-related ramblings.

+In case you were wondering, this site is:

+- Designed and coded on a Mac in California
+- Coded with Atom
+- Built on Jekyll, the open source static site generator
+- Hosted on GitHub Pages

+You can find more about my macOS development setup in my config repo on GitHub.
+The design and code powering this site, however, is not available for re-use or purchase.